 GLP-1 receptor agonists work through multiple mechanisms: they enhance insulin release only when glucose levels rise, suppress inappropriate glucagon secretion, slow stomach emptying to reduce post-meal glucose spikes, and signal satiety in the brain.

-Combination injectable medications combining GLP-1 agonists with basal insulin provide comprehensive coverage.
+Combining GLP-1 agonists with basal insulin provides comprehensive coverage.
 These fixed-ratio combinations simplify treatment for patients requiring both medications while reducing injection burden.

 Insulin Therapy Options

-Basal insulin titration follows systematic adjustment: increase by 2 units every 3 days if fasting glucose exceeds 7.0 mmol/L, continuing until reaching target.
+Basal insulin titration follows a systematic adjustment: increase by 2 units every 3 days if fasting glucose exceeds 7.0 mmol/L, continuing until the target is reached.
 Self-monitoring of blood glucose guides these adjustments.

-Prandial (mealtime) insulin addresses post-meal glucose elevations.
-Rapid-acting analogs like aspart or lispro begin working within 15 minutes, peaking at 1-2 hours.
-Starting doses typically calculate as 4 units or 10% of basal dose before the largest meal.
+Prandial (mealtime) insulin is used to manage postprandial hyperglycemia.
+Rapid-acting analogues such as aspart or lispro begin to work within 15 minutes, peaking at 1-2 hours.
+Starting doses are typically calculated as 4 units or 10% of the basal dose before the largest meal.

 Premixed insulin combines intermediate-acting with rapid-acting insulin in fixed ratios (70/30 or 75/25).
 While convenient, premixed insulin offers less flexibility for varying meal sizes or timing.
 Twice-daily dosing before breakfast and dinner provides coverage for most patients.